 Improves Cognitive Function in Mild TBI Patients

-In another study, this one conducted on mild traumatic brain injury patients, both patients showed multiple deficits in executive function when tested.
+In another study conducted on mild traumatic brain injury patients, both patients showed multiple deficits in executive function when tested.
 They could not focus on work for more than 20 minutes at a time and had severe memory issues.

 After four months of treatment, follow-up cognitive tests showed a drastic improvement in executive function.
-One patient reported that she could now work at her computer for three straight hours, which she had not done since before her injury several years earlier.
+One patient reported that she could now work at her computer for three hours straight, which she had not done since before her injury several years earlier.

 Criticisms of Cold Laser Therapy